openknowledge/kafka-mq-bridging-showcase/kafka-mq-source/README.md

 # Kafka/MQ Bridging Showcase - Kafka MQ Source

-The showcase demonstrates bridging messages from IBM MQ to Apache Kafka
+The showcase demonstrates how to connect a MQ broker as a source for a Kafka broker by using the Kafka connector [kafka-connect-mq-source](https://github.com/ibm-messaging/kafka-connect-mq-source).
+Therefore a custom MQ queue producer application and a custom Kafka consumer application are provided.

 **Notable Features:**
 * Apache Kafka broker